Digital safety and online privacy resources

 Red flag reference card

 A one-page card showing the most common scam warning signs, with examples.
+Covers the CAFC's "Be Fraud Aware" tips including high-pressure tactics, urgent pleas, and unsolicited requests for personal information.
 Designed to print and keep near your phone or computer.

 Interactive